mseremet/UK-Gebaerden_Muensterland/README.md

 * A sign trainer with two learning modes (passive and active) and learning progress tracking

 ## Project structure
-Main entry point is the class de.lebenshilfe_muenster.uk_gebaerden_muensterland.activities.MainActivity.
+Main entry point is the class MainActivity.
 Project organization and source code follow standard Android development patterns.
-The SQLite database containing the names of the signs and further information resides in src/database/signs.db.sqlite and has to be zipped and copied to src/app/src/main/assets/databases/signs.db.zip in order to be incorporated into the app.
-The test suite de.lebenshilfe_muenster.uk_gebaerden_muensterland.suite.AllEspressoUITests contains all the Android Espresso UI tests.
+The SQLite database containing the names of the signs and further information resides in [this location](src/database/signs.db.sqlite) and has to be zipped and copied to [this location](src/app/src/main/assets/databases/signs.db.zip) in order to be incorporated into the app.
+The test suite AllEspressoUITests contains all the Android Espresso UI tests.

+## Repository structure
+This repository is using the [Git Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) structure:
+* A develop branch is created from master
+* A release branch is created from develop
+* Feature branches are created from develop
+* When a feature is complete it is merged into the develop branch
+* When the release branch is done it is merged into develop and master
+* If an issue in master is detected a hotfix branch is created from master
+* Once the hotfix is complete it is merged to both develop and master

 ## Supporting the development
 If you want to support the development of the app, don't hesitate to get in contact.